andrereus/andrereus-blog/pages/home.md

 ---
 #### 🚧 This website is a Work in Progress.

-I'm a Full Stack Web and App Developer, UX Designer, music producer, photographer and more.
+Full Stack Web and App Developer, UX Designer, music producer, photographer and more.